chipsalliance/caliptra-web/README.md

 Python dependencies will be installed automatically during the first build.

-## Modifying the website

-### Adding Announcements
-Add an entry to [announcements.json](./src/data/caliptra-announcements.json).

-### Adding Blog Posts
-Commit a new markdown file to the directory [src/data/blog](./src/data/blog).
-Example: [hello-world](./src/data/blog/hello-world.md).
-Blog posts are published and sorted according to the commit date of the markdown source file.

 ## Building the website

 To build the website run from the root of the repository: